a-reda/powerenjoy-se2/DD/Design_document.md

 In this document, more technical details will be presented than the RASD about the PowerEnjoy system.

-This document aims to present how we implement the system specifically.
+As we compeleted before in the RSAD, we have shown a general system what it looks like and how it works.
+This document aims to present how we implement the system specifically includes compnent view, Run-time view, deploying view, algorithm design,etc.

+### 2. Scope
+The project PowerEnjoy, which is a service based on mobile application( based on Android) and web application.
+The system allows user to reservate a electric car via mobile app and web app.

+### 3. Definition, acronyms, abbreviations
+- RASD: requirements analysis and specifications document

+- DD: design document

+- API: application programming interface; it is a common way to communicate with another system or service.

+### 4. Document structure

 \pagebreak